As you continue to learn more about the benefits of using WordPress, you may occasionally come across something called a blogroll.

 Link Categories

-To create a new link category, go to your WP navigation menu and click on Links > Link Categories …
+To create a link category, go to your WP admin menu and choose Links > Link Categories …

 (Links – Link Categories)